Tag Archives: media literacy

 Lesson Plans Days 1-4: identity overview and thinking about gender

-**The following section contains the lesson plans I developed in my senior project for the first week of the identity unit at Miller’s Hill Elementary.
-The body of the plans are listed in bullet points in the order I intended the lesson to follow.
-Each plan includes a brief introduction discussing my goals for the day and how the specific content developed.
-With the exception of the introductions, the plans typically appear as they were originally written, though nearly all of them were forced to change and adapt to student needs during implementation.
-The narrative account of these lessons’ implementation is located here.**
+**These are the first of several lesson plans I created for the identity unit at Miller’s Hill Elementary.
+The plans typically appear as they were initially written, with the body listed in bullet points in the order I intended the lesson to follow.
+However, nearly all of the lessons were forced to change and adapt to student needs during implementation.**

 Day One: Identity Overview